icgc-dcc/dcc-release/README.md

 ICGC DCC - Release
 ===

-Second generation of the ICGC DCC ETL build on Spark
+Second generation of the ICGC DCC ETL build on Spark.
+For the first generation ETL project, please see the [dcc-etl](https://github.com/icgc-dcc/dcc-etl) repository.

 Build
 ---